m4dd0c/DevUnity/CONTRIBUTING.md

 ## Getting Started

-When contributing to Monkeytype, it's good to know our best practices, tips, and tricks.
-First, Monkeytype is written in ~~JavaScript~~ TypeScript, CSS, and HTML (in order of language usage within the project); thus, we assume you are comfortable with these languages or have basic knowledge of them.
+When contributing to DevUnity, it's good to know our best practices, tips, and tricks.
+First, DevUnity is written in ~~JavaScript~~ TypeScript (in order of language usage within the project); thus, we assume you are comfortable with these languages or have basic knowledge of them.
 Our backend is in NodeJS and we use MongoDB to store our user data.
-Firebase is used for authentication.
-Redis is used to store ephemeral data (daily leaderboards, jobs via BullMQ, OAuth state parameters).
 Furthermore, we use Prettier to format our code.

 # How to Contribute